 Installation is simple as Kicad is in the Raspberry Pi OS repo.
 We used version 5.1.4 by executing the following commands in the terminal:

-sudo apt update sudo apt upgrade sudo apt install kicad
+sudo apt install kicad

 Developing the C library for the MCP23017 and the test programs to run on the Pico was done using Visual Studio Code.
 Full installation details for this are in a separate guide here.